GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

 <a name="linkage-error"></a>
-- **Linkage error**: A "class has some dependency on another class; however, the latter class has incompatibly changed after the compilation of the former class."<sup>[1](#myfootnote1)</sup>
-  The reference can be through a class literal, a field access, or a method invocation.
+- **Linkage error**: an abnormal condition of a classpath in which a "class has some dependency on another class; however, the latter class has incompatibly changed after the compilation of the former class."<sup>[1](#myfootnote1)</sup> The reference can be through a class literal, a field access, or a method invocation.
-  Linkage errors detected at runtime manifest as a subclass of `LinkageError` such as `NoSuchMethodError`, `NoClassDefFoundError`, `NoSuchFieldError`, or similar errors.
+  Linkage errors encountered at runtime manifest as a subclass of `LinkageError` such as `NoSuchMethodError`, `NoClassDefFoundError`, `NoSuchFieldError`, or similar errors.

   For example, the name, return type, modifiers, or arguments of a non-private method, field, or class in a dependency has changed in an incompatible way between the version of a class file supplied at compile time and the version available in the runtime class path.
 A public method may have been removed from a class or an extended class may have been made final.

   In cases where binary compatibility and source compatibility are the same, a linkage error is when compilation would fail if the libraries in the class path were all built together from their originating source code.

   - Opposite: **Linkage-compatible**.